 Vishnu Ramdeen...
-Yeah, but I remember the piglets running through the classroom.
+Yeah, but I remember the pigs running through the classroom.

 Phillip Allen...
 I went to Fat Miss and Thin Miss private school.
-The day we gained Independence, the entire school got chocolates wrapped in gold paper with the coat of arms printed on it.
-We also got mini flags.
-Anyone remembers the slate with the wooden frame?
+The day we gained Independence, the entire school got mini flags and chocolates wrapped in gold paper with the coat of arms printed on it.
+Remember the slate with the wooden frame?